muneer78/muneer78.github.io/_posts/2012-09-20-the-life-of-2pac.md

 ---
 date: 2012-09-20
-title: The Life Of 2Pac
+title: The life of 2Pac
 tags: entertainment, indepth
 ---